 - “I told them my name was Jim Steele, just for the hell of it.”

--- Holden Caulfield in Catcher in the Rye by J.D.
+— Holden Caulfield in Catcher in the Rye by J.D.
 Salinger (1951).
-Steele is actually referenced several times in the novel, but it’s unclear whether Salinger even knew there was a fictional detective with the same name.
+Steele is referenced a few times in the novel, but it’s unclear whether Salinger even knew there was a fictional detective with the same name.

 Originally appeared in the September 1940 issue of The American Magazine.